jashburn00/multicharbsh/README.md

 * `scope-highlighter.green`: The green value for the highlighting RGB (0-255).
 Default is 40.
 * `scope-highlighter.blue`: The blue value for the highlighting RGB (0-255).
 Default is 80.
 * `scope-highlighter.alpha`: The alpha (opacity) value for the highlighting RGB (0.0-1.0).
 Default is 0.4.
 A higher value means more visible highlighting.
+* `scope-highlighter.entireLine`: whether to highlight entire lines included in the scope or only the characters in scope.
+Default is true (entire lines will be highlighted).

 ## Known Issues
 - Extension must sometimes be reloaded after making configuration changes.